 The opportunity to clean-up Iwo Jima’s beaches was coordinated by SgtMaj Perez Laureano, SgtMaj Garza Christopher and SMP Manager Brian Wilson.
 They were assisted by 13 Marine Corps volunteers.
 “Volunteers were honored to have been able to be part of a historic clean-up,” said SMP & Recreation Centers Program Manager Michael Brown.
 “This marked the first SMP clean-up at Iwo Jima.
 The SMP motto is ‘Make a Difference!
 Get Involved!
 Every person counts!’
 Community service and volunteering is a great way to invest in a community.”

-To learn more about SMP, or to participate in the upcoming Days of Service from April 17-22, 2017, contact your local SMP Coordinator.
+To learn more about SMP, or to participate in Days of Service, contact your local SMP Coordinator.